 I really wanted to do some lunging with Xcel.
 I had put him on the lunge line a couple of times since I purchased him but because of his sore feet, I couldn't do much with him.
 But since he was getting sounder, I decided to do a little bit.
 Basically I just wanted to see if he knew what lunging was all about.
 Though he used the opportunity to do some bucking and leaping about, it was clear to me that he understood the concept of moving around me on a circle and he was reasonably responsive to my commands when he settled.
 He did stop and refuse to go forward a couple of times though. (hmm, was this a tendency that I was seeing?)

-keep him comfortable I had put Xcel on a herbal supplement called, "BL Solution" that I think helped ease some of his discomfort.
-And when he was in his stall at night, I put magnetic bell boots on
+to keep him comfortable I had put Xcel on a herbal supplement called, "BL Solution" that I think helped ease some of his discomfort.
+And when he was in his stall at night, I put magnetic bell

-him made by "Natural Vibrations."
+boots on him made by "Natural Vibrations."
 I use magnetic boots on my horses quite frequently.
 I also use a magnetic blanket on them made by "Norfields" and I often use magnets on myself.
-I find them to be
+I find

 Though Xcel had gained weight, he was still not eating his grain very well.
 He ate his hay well though, particularly his alfalfa but I was still searching for a grain that he really liked.
 The difficulty was that I really wanted to take him off of sweet feed and put him on a plain grain without molasses but he was having none of it-literally!